 The destruction of objects should be witnessed by a member of HES Archives and Collections staff.
-In circumstances where this is not possible (e.g. destruction of controlled substances), appropriate contractors should be used and, where possible, a certificate should be obtained and kept in the relevant object history file.
+In circumstances where this is not possible (for example, destruction of controlled substances), appropriate contractors should be used and where possible a certificate should be obtained and kept in the relevant object history file.

-2.7.11 DOCUMENTING DISPOSAL
+2.7.11 Documenting disposal